 About This Wine:

-2006 GROWING SEASON: The 2006 growing season was particularly challenging in the Russian River Valley.
-Higher humidity during the summer months resulted in greater mildew pressure across the appellation, exacerbated by weather during harvest that provided perfect growing conditions for botrytis, or “noble rot.”
-Luckily Pinot Noir is an early ripening variety and our vineyard crew did everything right this year.
-Numerous extra “passes” in our vineyards ensured the area around grape clusters had good air flow and that crop loads were balanced.
-At the winery, all incoming fruit was rigorously hand-sorted.
+2006 Growing Season: The 2006 growing season was particularly challenging in the Russian River Valley and Sonoma Coast appellations.
+Higher humidity during the summer months resulted in greater mildew pressure across both appellations, exacerbated by weather during harvest that provided perfect growing conditions for botrytis (“noble rot”) and other late season molds.
+Luckily Syrah is a relatively thick skinned variety with a very open cluster that allows the berries to dry out quickly after rains or the typical foggy morning.
+However, numerous, and costly, extra “thinning passes” were still the norm in most locations this year to ensure the area around the grape clusters had good air flow and that crop loads were properly balanced.
 The bottom line for Lynmar is that we came through a challenging harvest with excellent quality potential.
 Primary characteristics of the wines from 2006, in general, will be lower than average alcohols and bright natural acidity.
-This is a vintage that will play very well to Lynmar’s balanced, elegant house style.
+This is a vintage that will play very well to Lynmar’s balanced, elegant, acid-driven house style.